 Approximately 350 million people worldwide are infected with hepatitis B, a deadly disease that often goes undetected despite the fact that it causes about 80% of all primary liver cancers.
 Hepatitis B virus (HBV) infection is the primary cause of liver cancer, the second deadliest cancer in the United States.
 Hepatitis B, a liver disease caused by HBV, can lead to lifelong infection, scarring of the liver, liver cancer, and death.
 In the United States, it is estimated that 1 in 20 people will become infected with HBV, and 1 in 4 chronic hepatitis B carriers will die of liver cancer or liver failure.
-Within Asian American, Native Hawaiian, and other Pacific Islander (AA&NHOPI) populations, this "silent disease" has had an especially devastating health impact.
-AA&NHOPIs comprise more than half of the 2 million estimated hepatitis B carriers in the United States and, consequently, have the highest rate of liver cancer among all ethnic groups.
+Within Asian American and Pacific Islander (AAPI) populations, this "silent disease" has had an especially devastating health impact.
+AAPIs comprise more than half of the 2 million estimated hepatitis B carriers in the United States and, consequently, have the highest rate of liver cancer among all ethnic groups.